Debt Consolidation Care

 Late Payment

-This is the payment that a lender or creditor receives after the due date for payment has passed.
-Normally, if a payment reaches after 30 days, creditors consider it to be late payment and report the same to the credit bureaus.
+A payment made after the payment due date has expired.
+Normally, if a payment is 30 days in arrears, creditors consider it to be late payment and report it to the credit bureaus.

 M